HanyaAdel/CNN-Leaf-Classification/README.md

 <br>

+> Before running make sure to install the required packages by the command below <br> `pip install -r requirements.txt`

 ## Overview

 This project focuses on leaf classification using a neural network architecture, specifically a Convolutional Neural Network (CNN).
 The goal is to prepare the data and train a CNN model, exploring various hyperparameter settings for optimal performance.